MicrosoftDocs/fabric-docs/docs/onelake/create-adls-shortcut.md

 1. Select **Create**.

-1. See the folder icon with shortcut symbol in the **Lake view** of the explorer.
+1. See the folder icon with shortcut symbol in the explorer.

    :::image type="content" source="media\create-onelake-shortcut\folder-shortcut-symbol.png" alt-text="Screenshot showing a Lake view list of folders that display the shortcut symbol." lightbox="media\create-onelake-shortcut\folder-shortcut-symbol.png":::

 ## Next steps